wanjikuKim-collab/account-openning-application/ReadMe.md

 # Account Opening Application Development

-developing a comprehensive account opening application using a technology stack of your choice.
+developing a comprehensive account opening application(frontend) using React and Tailwind.
 The application should cover all aspects, including database management, backend, and frontend development.
 Users should be able to create an account, log in, perform transactions (credit or debit), and modify their account information.

 ## Task Requirements